The problem we wanted to solve/Project overall goal (from the project proposal)

 The Nigerian government aims to reduce the rate of malnutrition in Nigeria by 50% and also increase the exclusive breastfeeding rate in Nigeria to 65% by 2025 Ref.
 The government has also tried to tackle the issue of malnutrition via several interventions locally.
-However, one of the missing link in these efforts of reducing malnutrition is youth involvement.
+However, one of the missing links in these efforts of reducing malnutrition is youth involvement.

-To support National efforts at addressing the challenge of malnutrition, this project sought to create awareness on nutrition among young people using various social media platforms.
+To support National efforts at addressing the challenge of malnutrition, this project sought to create awareness of nutrition among young people using various social media platforms.
 This drew the linkages of harmful dietary practices and their implications on the family, community, and the future.
 The project placed on spotlight sustainable nutrition pathways for young people encompassing strategic elements around health, food/nutrition security and safety, agriculture, climate change, gender, micro-nutrient, and child feeding angles.
-Furthermore, the project aimed to contribute to increasing nutrition perception as a developmental necessity for social protection, as well as growth and stability in Nigeria by leveraging on available Social Media platforms.
-The project overall goal is to increase knowledge, awareness and participation of Nigerian youth on issues relating to nutrition through the power of social media.
+Furthermore, the project aimed to contribute to increasing nutrition perception as a developmental necessity for social protection, as well as growth and stability in Nigeria by leveraging available Social Media platforms.
+The project’s overall goal is to increase knowledge, awareness and participation of Nigerian youth on issues relating to nutrition through the power of social media.

 Project expected results (from the project proposal)